Monday, May 14, 2012

 1/2 cup chopped cilantro

 Heat the vegetable oil in a large pot set over medium-high heat.
-Dry the chicken pieces well, then salt and brown them in the oil.
-Do this in batches if necessary.
-Set the chicken pieces aside as they brown.
+Dry the chicken pieces well, then salt and brown them in the oil, setting the chicken aside as they brown.

 Sauté the onions in the oil for 3-4 minutes, stirring often and scraping any browned bits off the bottom of the pot.
 Add the ginger and garlic and sauté another 1-2 minutes, then add the sweet potatoes and stir well to combine.

 Add the chicken, chicken broth, coconut milk, crushed tomatoes, peanut butter, peanuts, coriander, cayenne, curry powder and stir well to combine.
-Bring to a simmer and salt to taste, adding more if needed.
+Bring to a simmer and salt to taste.
 Cover the pot and simmer gently for 90 minutes, or until the chicken meat easily falls off the bone and the sweet potatoes are tender.
-Check after an hour to see how it's doing.